Shuraa Tax Accounting & Auditing

 5. Pay Any Additional VAT

-If the correction results in more VAT being owed, ensure that the payment is made promptly to avoid further penalties.
+If the correction results in additional VAT owed, ensure payment is made promptly to avoid further penalties.

 Situations Where Corrections Are Necessary